aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivotfield/is_hidden_item/_index.md

 ## is_hidden_item {#int}

-Indicates whether the specific PivotItem is hidden.
+Gets whether the specific PivotItem is hidden.

 ### Returns